jwannamaker/LearnOpenGL/README.md

 ---

-**Shaders** - Adding more information to the array representing the triangle by including colors corresponding to each vertex.
+Adding more information to the array representing the triangle by including colors corresponding to each vertex.

 ![Two triangles with red, blue, and green blended throughout them](https://github.com/user-attachments/assets/f6f06c0b-ae50-4422-a531-02e84dc04707)